marius-schairer/MDEF_Documentation/docs/term1/Design/BioZero.md

-`This Page content is currently in development.
-You can see the full result soon`
 ![](../../images/Bearbeitet/BioZeroCover.png)

 # Reflection
 As we navigate the intricate world of science, Nuria left us with a profound thought—question everything and build our own ideals.
 Scientific progress is contingent on curiosity, rigorous methodologies, and ethical considerations.
 This lessons served as a stepping stone for us to explore the ever-evolving landscape of scientific knowledge.